To receive future announcements and application notifications, submit your contact information HERE.

-Applications for the 2023 Class of Petit Scholars and Mentors will open in Fall 2022
+Applications for the 2023 Class of Petit Scholars and Mentors will open in Fall 2022!

-Petit Institute faculty labs, graduate student mentors, and undergraduates participate in diverse areas of research, such as Automation and Supply Chain Management, Biomaterials, Biophysics, Cancer Biology, Cell Manufacturing, Chemical Biology, Computational Biology and Bioinformatics, Drug Design, Development, Delivery, Evolution, Ecology, and Behavior, Imaging of Living Systems, Immunoengineering, Mechanical Engineering, Medicinal Chemistry, Molecular and Cell Biology, Molecular Evolution, Molecular, Cellular and Tissue Biomechanics, Neuroscience, Pediatrics, Regenerative Medicine, and Systems Biology.
+IBB labs offer a wide selection of interests including; Automation and Supply Chain Management, Biomaterials, Biophysics, Cancer Biology, Cell Manufacturing, Chemical Biology, Computational Biology and Bioinformatics, Drug Design, Development, Delivery, Evolution, Ecology, and Behavior, Imaging of Living Systems, Immunoengineering, Mechanical Engineering, Medicinal Chemistry, Molecular and Cell Biology, Molecular Evolution, Molecular, Cellular and Tissue Biomechanics, Neuroscience, Pediatrics, Regenerative Medicine, and Systems Biology.

 For more information about applicant criteria, selection timeline, and to submit an online application for the next scholar class, please click here.

 Funding for the Petit Scholars is supported by Atlanta area community members, on-campus research centers, friends of IBB, and corporate sponsorship.
 If you are interested in donating to this valuable program, please contact us.